tichzvidzayi/Virtual_Games/README.md

 - [License](#license)

 ## Project Overview
-This project shows a single page Gaming site showing the Banner, Favourite Games, VR Games, Top Games and Latest Games etc. :
+The **Game Board** project is a single-page gaming site showcasing various sections, including Banner, Favorite Games, VR Games, Top Games, and Latest Games.
+It provides users with an immersive experience as they explore the most exciting and recent game titles.

 ## Tech Stack